ncovercash/pam_py_usb/README.md

 This utility allows for the use of a flash drive (or any other volume, even a partition) to be used in place of a password

+Please note in OS X authenication windows, just press enter in the password field to log in when the correct key is attached

 # Automatic Install
 Use the .pkg inside the dmg or /build for an automatic install View the documentation for a better undersanding of what the installer actually dies